 -The prototype proves to either be unappealing or unready for full production.
 Some advocate within the company does not let the concept die however, so the game would be revisited with a new electronics design.

--Towards the end of the year, Gary Waters sets about redesigning the ‘Breakthrough’ game into a more stable hardware (Goldberg and Vendel).
+-Towards the end of the year, Gary Waters takes charge of the ‘Breakthrough’ game to complete a production ready version (Goldberg and Vendel).

 -The game is completed by January of 1976, still under the title of ‘Breakthrough’.
 A potential August release gets shifted possibly due to product rotations (Bristow 1976).